tektoncd/catalog/task/stackrox-image-check/0.1/README.md

 # StackRox/Red Hat Advanced Cluster Security Image Scan Task

-This tasks allows you to return full vulnerability scan results for an image in JSON, CSV, or Pretty format.
-It's a companion to the stackrox-image-check task, which checks an image against build-time policies.
+This tasks allows you to check an image against build-time policies and apply enforcement to fail builds.
+It's a companion to the stackrox-image-scan task, which returns full vulnerability scan results for an image.

 ## Prerequisites

-This task requires an active installation of Red Hat Advanced Cluster Security (RHACS) or StackRox.
+This task requires an active installation of [Red Hat Advanced Cluster Security (RHACS)](https://www.redhat.com/en/resources/advanced-cluster-security-for-kubernetes-datasheet) or [StackRox](https://www.stackrox.io/).
 It also requires configuration of secrets for the Central endpoint and an API token with at least CI privileges.  `samples\rox-secrets.yaml` shows how to create the appropriate secrets.

 ## Install the Task